Widows and Orphans: Some of the Most Common Typesetting No Nos

 Despite the fact that Microsoft Word can automatically convert straight quotes into smart quotes there are still two typographic problems that attention needs to be paid to: The first, the direction of the quote mark and the second, kerning.

 Generally speaking, when the quote marks are indeed quote marks, then the direction is usually correct, however, when the quote mark is not a quote mark, i.e. when it’s an apostrophe, then we have to be careful.

 As we know, the apostrophe can mean two things, (a) possessive – “Raphaël’s computer”, and (b) missing text.
-So instead of writing “the 1990s” we might write “the ’90s” – note how the apostrophe needs to look like the closed quote mark.
+So instead of writing “the 1990s” we might write “the ’90s” – note how the apostrophe needs to look like the closing quote mark.

-The second problem is that if the word is in italics (for example with a foreign word) then the typesetter will have to kern between the italic ‘l’ and the roman apostrophe: Raphaël’s.
+The second problem is that if the word is in italics (for example, with a foreign word) then the typesetter will have to kern between the italic ‘l’ and the roman apostrophe: Raphaël’s.

 The straight quotes are often used for feet and inches or hours and minutes.
 However, really the prime and double prime should be used for this.
 Unfortunately most fonts don’t include primes so using the dumb quotes with a slight skew can work quite well for this purpose.

 Another use for the open and closed quotes are used to indicate the ayin and alef respectively in words transliterated from Hebrew, i.e. ‘ = ayin and ’ = alef, however, it’s usually better to use a half circle, thus ʿ and ʾ.
 This works well with Arabic too.

 Today where email and webpages are so much part of our lives, we are used to seeing paragraphs separated with a full line space and that each paragraph begins with no indent – also known as a blunt beginning.
 Most of the blog posts on this site are done like this.